jluna0413/dmac/docs/web_search.md

 Here are some examples of queries that benefit from web search:

-- "What is the current version of Flutter?"
+- "What is the current version of React?"
 - "What is the latest version of Python?"
 - "Who is the current CEO of Microsoft?"
 - "What is the current price of Bitcoin?"